storacha/www/src/pages/docs/quickstart.md

 Congratulations!
 You've just covered the basics of web3.storage.
 To learn more, take a look at these useful resources:

-- For a deep dive into storing files, including using the Javascript client to do so, visit the Store how-to guide.
+- For a deep dive into storing files, including using the Javascript client to do so, visit the [Upload how-to guide](/docs/how-to/upload).
 - Read more about the power of UCANs and IPFS, and learn about the various options to integrate web3.storage with your application.
 - Try out our image gallery example to see how easy it is to take advantage of these decentralized protocols using web3.storage.
 - Visit the reference API section for more details on what else you can do with the web3.storage client and how to integrate it into your own projects.